jm3/dotfiles/README.md

-# John Manoogian III’s Dotfiles
+# A collection of dotfiles.

-### The perfect setup for js / vim / ruby / mac / zsh hackers
+### My setup for js / css / vim / ruby / zsh hacking, and possibly yours.

 ![](https://github.com/jm3/dotfiles/raw/master/prompt.gif)

-### New one-step setup(!)
+### One Line Install

-Paste this one line into your terminal to install.
+Paste this one liner into your terminal to install.
 Your existing dotfiles will be backed up safely and your new life of unix luxury will commence.
 Enjoy the jealous looks of your friends!

 ### `curl -L http://proof.ly/gimme-dotfiles | ruby`

-### Featured Awesomeness:
+### Featured Awesomeness
 * Modular design; add/remove features at will.
 Down with 500-line config files!
 * Zero gems required for operation (no rake, no thor, etc)
 * Install with one line of code and you're off to the races
-* Re-run `dots` at any time idempotently to retrieve recent changes
+* Re-run `dots` at any time to retrieve recent changes + plugin updates

 #### Git Awesomeness
 * A preference for rebase (`autosetuprebase = always` is your friend)